-Cement mixing ratios have to be followed rigidly if you are to produce a good, strong and long-lasting surface.
+Follow cement mixing ratios rigidly if you want to produce a good, long-lasting and robust surface.

 There are four basic mixing elements for concrete: sand, cement, aggregate and water.
 The most important ratio is that of water to cement which is usually 1:1.

-A common mistake of amateurs when it comes to mixing and laying concrete is to add more water to make the concrete easier to spread.
-Unfortunately, this practice simply makes the finished concrete weaker, less robust and likely to break up in a very short time.
+A common mistake of amateurs when it comes to mixing and laying concrete is to add more water to make it easier to spread.
+Unfortunately, this practice merely makes the finished concrete weaker, less robust and likely to break up in a very short time.

 Sand and aggregate are frequently mixed in the ratio of 3:1, so a strong concrete mix will be one part cement, one part water, three parts sand and three parts aggregate.

-For smaller projects the materials can simply be dry mixed in a wheelbarrow using a shovel; for larger projects, a hired cement mixer will be the answer.
-Whatever the mixing method, the ratios stay the same, and the material should always be thoroughly dry mixed first with the water added at the end.
+For smaller projects the materials can be dry-mixed in a wheelbarrow using a shovel; for larger projects, a hired cement mixer will be the answer.
+Whatever the mixing method, the ratios stay the same, and the material should always be thoroughly dry.

 Preparing the ground for concrete

 You need a good understanding of how to lay concrete before you begin.
-Proper preparation is very important when it comes to laying concrete and can save time, effort and money.
+Proper preparation is critical when it comes to laying concrete and can save time, effort and money.

 Larger concrete laying projects will require a precise estimate of the amount of concrete needed, groundworks preparation, wooden frames to hold the wet concrete in place and laying and tamping equipment to smooth and flatten the surface.

-Online charts are available to help work this out, but the usual way is to divide the project up into rectangular slabs and then, for each slab multiply the length by the width to get the total area then multiply the result by the depth to get the volume.
-Add the slab volumes together to get the total cubic volume you need.
+Online charts are available to help work this out, but the usual way is to divide the project up into rectangular slabs and then, for each slab, multiply the length by the width to get the total area.
+You can them multiply the result by the depth to get the volume.
+Add all the slab volumes together to get the total cubic volume you need.